DIMA SROUJI

 Selected Collections

-The Stedelijk Museum, Amsterdam; Corning Museum of Glass, New York; Victoria & Albert Museum, London; Institut du Monde Arabe, Paris.
+The Sharjah Art Foundation, UAE; Massachusets Institute of Technology, USA; Institute of Contemporary Art, USA; The Stedelijk Museum, Netherlands; Corning Museum of Glass, USA; Victoria & Albert Museum, UK; Institut du Monde Arabe, France.

 Journal